ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-19-using-the-newly-redesigned-ethereum-classic-multisig-wallet/index.md

 ---

-In November of 2022, the ETC Cooperative [launched](https://ethereumclassic.org/blog/2022-11-11-the-ethereum-classic-safe-multisignature-wallet-explained) the Ethereum Classic Safe Multisignature wallet that has been renamed to "Ethereum Classic Multisig" and was totally redesigned.
+In November of 2022, the ETC Cooperative [launched](https://ethereumclassic.org/blog/2022-11-11-the-ethereum-classic-safe-multisignature-wallet-explained) the Ethereum Classic Safe Multisignature wallet that has been renamed to "Catacomb ETC Wallet" and was totally redesigned.

 In this post we will show the new user interface and explain how to create a new ETC multisignature wallet on the Ethereum Classic network.

 In the next few posts we will explain how to use the multisignature wallet and how to export and import them to the application.

-Please follow the steps below to create a new Ethereum Classic multisignature wallet.
+Please follow the steps below to create a new Catacomb multisignature wallet.

-## 1. Go to Ethereum Classic Multisig
+## 1. Go to Catacomb ETC Wallet

-The first thing is to go to the Ethereum Classic multisignature wallet at this address: https://multisig.etccooperative.org
+The first thing is to go to the Catacomb ETC Wallet at this address: https://multisig.etccooperative.org

 ![](./banner.png)